Should You Be Running Your Air Conditioner All Day?

 Although it is difficult to estimate the running time of an inverter ac, its compressor’s running time is less than 24 hours if the outdoor temperature is not too high.

-Why your ac/compressor runs the whole day
+Why does your AC/compressor run the whole day

 Why your accompressor runs the whole day

-Should my ac run all day?
-Here are the instances why your ac/compressor runs all day:
+Should my AC run all day?
+Here are the instances why your AC/compressor runs all day:

 When the thermostat is set to low